jvitale/UNE_ICT100_workshops/README.md

 ## How is this repository structured?

 For the weeks covering a workshop on the chatbots I will push on this repository a directory for that week.
-The directory will contain a subdirectory 'material' and and empty subdirectory 'solution'.
+The directory will contain a subdirectory 'material'.
-The subdirectory 'solution' will be updated at the end of the week with the solution of the workshop including the proposed exercises for that week.
+I will push a subdirectory 'solution' at the end of each week with the solution of the workshop, including the solution for the proposed exercises for that week.
 I recommend to do the exercises without peaking at the solutions!!!

 ## How can I use this repository?